ninjamar/compactdns/README.md

 # CompactDNS (CDNS)
-CompactDNS (CDNS) is a privacy-oriented, bloat-free recursive DNS server.
+CompactDNS (CDNS) is a minimalistic yet powerful DNS server designed for simplicity and speed, offering local caching and both authoritative and forwarding capabilities.

 > In 2025, Google Chrome will remove adblockers with the impending Manifest V3 update.
 This change threaten the existance of software like UBlock Origin.
 Rather than abandoning Chrome, I explored alternative ways to block ads.
 This DNS server, CompactDns, was the result: it's lightweight, blazing fast, and can block ads.
 It also caches all requests on device, leading to a latency as low as 0 ms.
 >